 Product choices.
 We provide a number of telephone related services that may help you protect your privacy.
-For more information about these services, please see the Customer Support information at the top of this page for the numbers to call.
+For more information about these services, please see the Customer Support information on this page for the numbers to call.

 Third party marketing.
 If you have elected to have your name, address and telephone number published in white pages directories (which means that it will be public information), that information may be used by others for their own marketing or to create marketing lists.
-To choose not to be included on lists that may be used by others for marketing, click here.
+You can opt-out of inclusion on lists that may be used by others for marketing.